How to Make a Jointer Sled (Perfect for Boards & Tapering)

 Does the sled work without a miter slot?

-What kind of router bit do I need for the dovetail tracks?
+What router bit do I need for the dovetail tracks?

 You’ll need a ½-inch 14° dovetail router bit, like the one from Microjig.
 It’s compatible with Matchfit clamps and other similar dovetail accessories.